- shrink a cancer before surgery or radiotherapy

 - feeling sick or vomiting

 - sore mouth, mouth ulcers or changes in your sense of taste

 - numbness or 'pins and needles' in your hands and feet

 - skin changes – your skin may become dry or discoloured

 - changes in hearing – some people get tinnitus (a ringing sound in your ears)

 Side-effects vary greatly between the different types of chemotherapy and from person to person.
 Your doctor will discuss the possible side-effects of your specific treatment with you.

 Many side-effects can be controlled using other medicines.
 For example, sickness can be reduced by taking antisickness medicines alongside your chemotherapy.

 The side-effects of chemotherapy, such as sickness and diarrhoea, can make the contraceptive pill less effective.
 Women shouldn't try to become pregnant during treatment because the chemotherapy medicines may damage a developing baby.

 Some chemotherapy medicines can affect your fertility.
 For some women it brings on early menopause.
 It's important that you discuss these risks with your doctor before you start the treatment.
-You may be offered the opportunity to store eggs, embryos, ovarian tissue or sperm for future fertility treatment (see our common questions for more information).
+You may be offered the opportunity to store eggs, embryos, ovarian tissue or sperm for future fertility treatment.

 Treatment with certain chemotherapy medicines can slightly increase your risk of developing a type of blood cancer called acute myeloid leukaemia in later life.
 Your risk of developing leukaemia years later will vary depending on how much chemotherapy you have.
 Your doctor will be able to give you more information about this.